Back to Blog Posts

 While the accessibility API offered enormous improvement and advancement in the development of assistive technologies for visual computing systems, the popularity of the Internet and the World Wide Web presented new challenges for this technology.

 Accessibility API and the Web

-Like other operating systems, programs, and objects, web browsers support the accessibility api, and that support can go a long way to providing accessibility to static web content.
-After all when developers use standard markup for buttons, tables, images, and inputs, assistive technologies can understand the role of the element.
-Attributes of theses elements can be used to define other characteristics like name, value, and state.
+Like other operating systems, programs, and objects, web browsers support the accessibility API, and that support can go a long way to providing accessibility to static web content.
+After all, when developers use standard markup for buttons, tables, images, and inputs, assistive technologies can understand the role of the element.
+Attributes of these elements can be used to define other characteristics like name, value, and state.

 While the personal computer was getting better and better at supporting assistive technologies, support for the web was falling further and further behind.
 An accessibility API for the web was needed.

 WAI-ARIA – An Accessibility API For The Web